filippo888/compnet-notes/compnet_notes.md

 Bob doesn’t actually include a sequence number in the record itself, but when he calculates the MAC, he includes the sequence number in the MAC calculation.
 Thus, the MAC is now a hash of the data plus the MAC key MB plus the current sequence number.
 Alice tracks Bob’s sequence numbers, allowing her to verify the data integrity of a record by including the appropriate sequence number in the MAC calculation.
 This use of SSL sequence numbers prevents a third party from carrying out a man-in-the- middle attack, such as reordering or replaying segments.

+#### Summary

+> - The server sends its public key and a certificate.
+> - The client creates and sends a shared master key encrypted with the server's public key.
+> - They both use the master key to create four session keys:
+> 	- 1 key for encrypting client-server data;
+> 	- 1 key for creating the MAC for client-server data;
+> 	- 1 key for encrypting server-client data;
+> 	- 1 key for creating the MAC for server-client data;

 ### Network-Layer Security: Virtual Private Networks

 An institution that extends over multiple geographical regions often desires its own IP network, so that its hosts and servers can send data to each other in a secure and confidential manner.
 To achieve this goal, the institution could actually deploy a stand-alone physical network that is completely separate from the public Internet.
 Such a disjoint network is called a **private network**: it can be very costly, as the institution needs to purchase, install, and maintain its own physical network infrastructure.